EminentPanda/powershell-snippets/README.md

 # powershell-snippets

-This is a collection of random snippets that I use in my work.
+Random snippets I use at work.